alexeykuptsov/TodoLists/README.md

 #### Drop and Create

 ⚠
-The following script runs `database drop` so you need not close all connections to database `todo_lists`.
+The following script runs `database drop` so you need to close all connections to database `todo_lists`.

 ```shell
 PS> cd App